YAYASAN SUARA RIMBA

 Rustam is a native of Kalimantan and a lecturer in the Faculty of Forestry at Mulawarman University.
 With more than 20 years of experience in wildlife conservation and biodiversity monitoring in Borneo, he has a large professional network and has published with more than 90 collaborators.
 Rustam has also been active in climate issues and is a member of the Forest Carbon Partnership Facility Program in East Kalimantan.

-Indah Sartika Sari (Secretary)
+Indah Sartika Sari (Chairperson)

 Indah is a passionate wildlife conservationist with a Master’s degree in Conservation and Biodiversity.
 As a PhD student at Universitas Gadjah Mada and Utrecht University, she is leading bioacoustics research in Central Kalimantan.
 Indah values the role of local and indigenous communities in conservation and believes that their knowledge and participation are essential for lasting environmental solutions.
 She has been working closely with communities through research, education, and conservation in Kalimantan since 2016.